rust-lang/rust/text/1522-conservative-impl-trait.md

 - As far as the typesystem and the compiler is concerned, the return type outside of the function would not be a entirely "new" type, nor would it be a simple type alias.
-Rather, its semantics would be very similar to that of _generic type paramters_ inside a function, with small differences caused by being an _output_ rather than an _input_ of the function.
+Rather, its semantics would be very similar to that of _generic type parameters_ inside a function, with small differences caused by being an _output_ rather than an _input_ of the function.

   - The type would be known to implement the specified traits.